eiroca/cito/docs/readme.txt

 -------------------

 See http://cito.sourceforge.net/hello.html[here] for a slightly bigger example and its translations.
-See http://asap.sourceforge.net/[ASAP] and http://fail.sourceforge.net/[FAIL] for real programs written in Ć.
+See http://asap.sourceforge.net/[ASAP], http://recoil.sourceforge.net/[RECOIL], http://www.eiroca.net/apple2graphic/[Apple2Graphic] for real programs written in Ć.

 Ć is released under the GPL 3 licence (see COPYING for more information).